Link Search Menu Expand Document

 Configuration

-The setup process configures the following:
+The setup process automatically does the following:

 • check if requirements are met both on the primary and backup nodes

-• configures HA traffic on lan interface
+• configure HA traffic on LAN interface

 In this example: